Full season once-a-day (OAD) milking

-Another dataset was published in 2007 that compared the financial performance of 22 farms that has switched from TAD to full season OAD milking.
+Another dataset was published in 2007 that compared the financial performance of 22 farms that have switched from TAD to full season OAD milking.
 The authors of this paper reported:

-The full paper ‘Can you make money milking OAD’ can be read here.
+The full paper ‘Can you make money milking OAD’ can be read below.

 Modelling was done using Farmax and Overseer to predict the physical and environmental implications of adopting full season OAD milking (nitrogen leaching and greenhouse gas (GHG) emissions).
 Scenarios were evaluated in four regions; Northland, Waikato, West Coast and Southland.